Khasru (actor)

-Kamrul Alam Khan (known as Khasru) is a Bangladeshi film actor and valiant freedom fighter who won the Bangladesh National Film Award for Lifetime Achievement in 2022.
-After the independence, he starred as a Freedom Fighter in the first Bangladeshi film on the Liberation War directed by Chashi Nazrul Islam titled, Ora Egaro Jon.
-Prime Minister Sheikh Hasina on 14 November 2023 distributed the award to him for his invaluable contributions to the industry jointly with Rozina.
+Kamrul Alam Khan (known as Khasru) is a Bangladeshi film actor and veteran of the Bangladesh Liberation War who received the Bangladesh National Film Award for Lifetime Achievement in 2022.
+After the independence, he starred as a Freedom Fighter in the first Bangladeshi film on the Bangladesh Liberation War, directed by Chashi Nazrul Islam titled Ora Egaro Jon.
+Prime Minister Sheikh Hasina, on 14 November 2023, presented the award to him for his invaluable contributions to the industry jointly with Rozina.
 He was a guerrilla commander of the Dhaka region during the Liberation War in 1971.